andrlime/andrlime/README.md

 - 👋 Hi, I’m Andrew, @andrewleaf22
 - 👀 I’m interested in Chemistry, Physics, and Econometrics.
 If something doesn't have numbers...I probably won't like it
-- 🌱 I’m currently trying to teach myself Angular.js and Node.js to develop apps for both my school as well as various organizations that I am a part of, though this has proved to be difficult.
+- 🌱 I’m currently learning React.js and Node.js to develop apps for my school
 - 💞️ I’m looking for people with similar interests!
 - 📫 Find how to contact me on my website, andrewli.org (you have to click around)